arnabnandikgp/setban_ASN_poc/README.md

 support only strauss_batch for batch verification. no callback func and callback data.

-To take the input of an ASN and make it clear that it is an ASN and not a ip address.
+To take the input of an ASN and make it clear that it is an ASN and not a IP address.
 We can take motivation from the fact that the existing setban rpc takes into account that there are / in a subnet address and thus separates subnet masks and individual host addresses by checking whether there is a '/' in the input or not, as follows:

 ```C